What is Guideline for Advisors?

 Which payroll providers does Guideline integrate with?

 Payroll integration is one of Guideline’s main features -- it allows us to automate plan administration and recordkeeping, which is a big relief for plan sponsors.
-Guideline features integrations with major cloud-based payroll companies like Gusto, Zenefits, and OnPay, and our integrations with ADP and Intuit/Quickbooks are currently in beta testing (click here to see the full list of supported payroll providers).
+Guideline features integrations with major cloud-based payroll companies like Gusto, Zenefits, OnPay, ADP, Intuit/QuickBooks, Rippling, and Square (click here to see the full list of supported payroll providers).

 How does plan design work?
 Are there any plan design limitations I should know about?

 You can schedule time with a Guideline Account Executive to talk about plan design and compliance testing.
 Click here to see Guideline’s plan design options.
-Please note that every Guideline plan features automatic enrollment, and we do not currently provide new comparability profit sharing or an hours of service eligibility restriction.
+Please note that every Guideline plan features automatic enrollment, and we do not currently support an hours-of-service (i.e. part-time employee) eligibility restriction.

 What are the investment options?